-Between the blue of the sea and the green of the hills lies Castiglione della Pescaia.
-The town, a renowned seaside resort, is known for its beautiful beaches and extensive pine groves that stretch as far as Marina di Grosseto, ending in the charming Pineta del Tombolo.
+Castiglione della Pescaia is nestled between blue sea and green hills.
+This seaside resort is renowned for its beautiful beaches and large pine forests that continue as far as Marina di Grosseto, where they end with the magnificent Pineta del Tombolo.

 Castiglione della Pescaia is a historic fishing village.
 Every evening, fishing boats with their wriggling cargo dock in the picturesque port alongside the many pleasure boats moored there.
 The village is immersed in an extensive "green lung" with rich and varied flora and fauna.
 There is particularly ample birdlife.

 In the historical center, you can visit the Rocca (or Castle) dating back to the 15th century.
 The intriguing Church of San Giovanni Battista with its characteristic bell tower is housed in a building that once served as a munitions depot and is well worth a visit.